jmelm93/react-schema-automation/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a very basic app meant to test automating Schema markup w/ Next.js.